yalidogan/yalidogan/README.md

 ### Hi there! :)
 I am Yiğit Ali Doğan
-Currently a freshaman at Bilkent CS
+Currently a Junior at Bilkent CS

 <!--